MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/conversation-ai-quick-start.md

 ## Build and run the sample app

-Get started with Teams AI library using the **lightBot** sample.
+Get started with Teams AI library using the **LightBot** sample.
 It enables your computer’s localhost to quickly execute a Teams AI library-based sample.

 1. Go to the [sample](https://github.com/microsoft/teams-ai/tree/main/js/samples).